 Commitment & Follow Through

 Doing what you say you are going to do is more complicated than this two-letter word “do” would indicate.
 Most people over-commit.
 We want to please people, so we agree to things that we don’t end up having the time, and if we are honest, even the interest in doing.
 We can also have inflated views on our capacities; imagining that we have more time, energy, margin or ability than we realistically do.
-This peak holds important skills to help you assess the way you enter into commitments and agreements, and some tools that will enable you to fortify your resolve and push through to accomplish the things that need to get done.
+This section holds important skills to help you assess the way you enter into commitments and agreements, and some tools that will enable you to fortify your resolve and push through to accomplish the things that need to get done.

 Through this section you will also be helped to find and use the anchor points of: